HGVInsurance.co.nz

 What is carriers liability and do I need it?

 If you carry goods belonging to someone else, carriers liability is essential.
-Under NZ's Contract and Commercial Law Act 2017, you have legal responsibility for goods in your custody.
+Under the Contract and Commercial Law Act 2017, you have legal responsibility for goods in your custody.
 Carriers liability covers you if the freight is lost, damaged, or destroyed while in your care.

 How much road clearing cover do I need?

-NZTA and local road authorities can invoice $50,000–$100,000 for a serious motorway incident.
-We recommend a minimum of $100,000 road clearing limit, and many operators carry $250,000+ especially on high-speed routes.
+Waka Kotahi NZTA and local road authorities can invoice $50,000–$150,000 for a serious motorway incident.
+We recommend a minimum of $100,000 road clearing limit, and many operators carry $250,000+ especially on high-speed routes like SH1.

 Can I insure an imported secondhand unit?